nim-lang/website/jekyll/_posts/2023-08-01-nim-v20-released.md

 Nim is a programming language that is good for everything, but not for everybody.
-It focusses on the imperative programming paradigm and enhances it with a macro system.
+It focuses on the imperative programming paradigm and enhances it with a macro system.
 Its customizable memory management makes it well suited for unforgiving domains such as hard realtime systems and system programming in general.